top of page

 If you’re dreaming up a wedding with your dog in Calgary, the foothills, or the mountains, I’d love to be the one capturing it all, planning with you and cheering you on!

-If you want a photographer who’s calm, supportive, and totally down for a dog friendly day, reach out through my contact form.
+If you want a photographer who’s calm, supportive, and totally down for a dog friendly day (especially if your pup’s basically a pitty… my fave breed, forever!
+One day I’ll have one, but for now my 67+ plant babies will have to do), reach out through my contact form.

 For more inspiration, come say hello over on Instagram and Facebook!